Travelling on a Budget

 Budget.
 Don’t think of travel as a one-off expense, because purchasing a ticket or paying for a hotel can be a big hit to your bank account and could see you slipping into debt.
 Instead, plan ahead, make an estimate of what you would reasonably like to spend on a vacation, and work a “travel savings” category into your monthly budget.
 Small, regular payments will be a lot easier to swallow and soon you will be able to cover your travel costs without worrying about going into debt.

 Savings account.
 An easy way to facilitate your monthly vacation savings would be to open a savings account and set up automatic deductions from your paycheque.
-Every little bit helps, and you are less likely to dip into your funds if they are in a separate account.
+Every little bit helps.
+You are less likely to dip into your funds if they are in a separate account.

 Destination.
 Think carefully about a destination that will give you the best bang for your buck.
 If you’re on a smaller budget, Europe or Asia might be out of the picture.
 There are still many exciting destinations within striking distance.